 In today’s podcast, we address how to talk to kids who are asking questions about evil in the world, as well as getting to the root of the questions that they aren’t asking aloud.
 Join us as we wade through this incredibly delicate, but important topic.
 Conversations of significance often start with questions that terrify us.
 Click To Tweet

 Why Does God Allow Evil?
 By Clay Jones

 How to Respond to a Child Questioning Evil in the World:

-- Affirm their grief and recognize first and foremost, she is exercising empathy.
+- Affirm their grief and recognize first and foremost that he/she is exercising empathy.

 - Talk about feelings.
 Ask how the event makes them feel.
-Teach her to analyze her own emotions.
-This is an important skill in self-regulating out of fight or flight and into rationality.
+Teach them to analyze their own emotions.
+This is an important skill in self-regulating out of fight-or-flight and into rationality.

 4 Sub-Questions Kids Are Really Trying to Ask:

 - Is God really all-loving?
 Is He Good?

 - Is God really all-powerful?
 Could He have stopped this?

 - Is God really all-knowing?
 Did He know this was going to happen?